JHU-PL-Lab/www-fpse/lecture/fp-universe.md

 * "This is the Dawn of the Age of FP", there are now many choices of FP languages
 * There are both viable functional-focused languages as well as FP extensions to existing languages
-* We review the landscape here so you can throw in some FP on your next Python/Java/C++/... project
+* We review the landscape here so you can us some FP on your next Python/Java(Script)/C++/... project
+* Along with the FP another thing from the class which you can apply elsewhere is quickchecking
+  - Originated with Haskell but being ported to many languages now

 ## Functional-focused languages